day0market/pyalgotrader/docs/gateway.md

 &nbsp;

-#### Related Fields
+####  related fields

-- userID：tiger_id
+-  user ID：tiger_id
-- Global Account：account
+-  global account ：account
-- Standard account：standard_account
+-  standard account ：standard_account
-- Hi钥：private_key
+-  hi钥 ：private_key

 &nbsp;

-#### Account acquisition
+####  account acquisition

-Tiger securities account and can get back into goldAPIAccess rights。It has a firm offer to open an account before they can apply for mock trading account。
+ tiger securities account and can get back into gold API access rights .  it has a firm offer to open an account before they can apply for mock trading account .

 &nbsp;